-If you have a heavy flow, you may be very familiar with clots.
+If you have a heavy flow, you may be very familiar with period clots.
 “If your blood flow is heavy and leaves the uterus quickly blood clots are not usually created.
 If you have a heavy flow and blood leaves the uterus slowly, blood clots develop,” explains Dr. Sherry.
 As for the clots themselves, those range in size and shape a lot — and not all of them are cause for concern.
 “Small clots the size of raisins are usually nothing to worry about and can happen during a heavy blood flow,” she says.
-“Larger and thicker blood clots, greater than the size of a quarter, are reasons to be concerned.”
+“Larger and thicker blood clots, bigger than a quarter, are reasons to be concerned.”

-You’ll also want to keep an eye on your overall flow — if those clots accompany periods that are coming more frequently than every 21 days or lasting longer than 7 days for more than 3 months, that’s a sign that something may be wrong, says Dr. Sherry.
-Same goes for brown spotting that last longer than two or three months.
-And if clots are a new occurrence for you, that may be an indicator that something is not quite right too, says women’s health and functional nutrition coach Nicole Jardim.
+You’ll also want to keep an eye on your overall flow — if those period clots accompany periods that are coming more frequently than every 21 days or lasting longer than 7 days for more than 3 months, that’s a sign that something may be wrong, says Dr. Sherry.
+Same goes for brown spotting that lasts longer than two or three months.
+And if blood clots are a new occurrence for you, that may be an indicator that something is not quite right too, says women’s health and functional nutrition coach Nicole Jardim.

 If any of that sounds familiar, make an appointment with your doctor.
-Abnormal clots can signal fibroids, adenomyosis (a condition in which endometrial tissue grows into the uterine wall and can affect the ability of the uterine muscles to contract), or endometriosis, says Jardim.
+Abnormal menstrual blood clots can signal fibroids, adenomyosis (a condition in which endometrial tissue grows into the uterine wall and can affect the ability of the uterine muscles to contract), or endometriosis, says Jardim.
 “These conditions are usually a sign that your body is in a state of estrogen dominance – which is really just another way of saying that your body is progesterone deficient.”